 Each time you make a request to an API method that requires you to have

-linkPermissions, SAYMON runs an algorithm that checks whether you indeed have such permissions.
+linkPermissions, SAYMON runs an algorithm that checks whether you have those permissions.
 Before providing a description of the algorithm, let's introduce some terms and definitions.
-For simplicity, we will use the term object to describe both objects and links.
+For simplicity, the term object is used to describe both objects and links.

 - All objects in SAYMON form a graph.
 Each object has parent and children objects accessible via links.
 The algorithm uses links only to parent objects to traverse the graph.